 As an order, we have two apostolates that we support.
 You can find out more about them below.

 The Lord has provided a loving place for older adults who have little or no family, limited income and for whom it is no longer safe to live alone.
 It is called Emmanuel House - God with us.
-There are two houses where Sisters lead a team of 40 volunteers who provide free care.
+Sisters lead a team of volunteers who provide free care 24/7 for our residents.
 Our mission is to uphold the value and dignity of the gift of long life as bestowed by God.
 We desire to support and share in all that life brings the older adults the Lord sends to us as they fulfill the purposes God intends for this vital stage of life.

 Loving and teaching others to love selflessly has profound life-changing effects on both the elderly residents and the caregivers.
 We have seen our residents open up to the love God has for them as He loves through us.
 They are amazed that they do not pay for care and that each person helping is doing so out of love - for free.
 It is the same way that God's love comes to each one of us.
 We have seen spiritual and emotional healing and their physical conditions improve under this selfless loving care.
 We have been privileged to accompany residents on their journey home to heaven.
 One resident was Baptized just a few months before she died.